Haufe-Lexware/wicked.auth-passport/README.md

 Things to consider before using this component:

-* This Authorization Server does not do any kind of Authorization (scopes are not supported),
+* This Authorization Server only supports ADFS Group to scope authorization, for all other (social) logins, Authentication equals Authorization (no separate authorization)
 * The Authentication with any IdP supported by this component is considered enough to authorize the use of the API

 ## How to use